PipedreamHQ/pipedream/docs/docs/components/api/README.md

 #### `deploy`

 The `deploy()` hook is automatically invoked by Pipedream when a source is deployed.
-A common use case for the deploy hook is to create webhook subscriptions when the source is created, but you can run any valid code.
-To learn more about defining a custom `deploy()` hook, refer to the [API documentation](#hooks).
+A common use case for the deploy hook is to create webhook subscriptions when the source is deployed, but you can run any Node.js code within the `deploy` hook.
+To learn more about the `deploy()` hook, refer to the [API documentation](#hooks).

 #### `activate`